sail-sg/OPER/README.md

 #### Case Studies
 We provide the codes for cases studies (bandit, BC, TD3+BC, IQL, CQL, OnestepRL), which can be found in the corresponding branches.
 The code for BC is at the `OnestepRL` branch.
 Detailed usages is at `README.md` in these branches.
+We provide both re-sampling and re-weighting implementations for OPER in case studies, both of which achieves similar performance in the majority of environments.
+However, re-sampling is more stable than re-weighting in several games (e.g., kitchen).
+Therefore, we recommond  re-sampling implementations.
 Note that for re-sampling and re-weighting, the priority weights from the first stage should be normalized.
 The normalization has been included in the codes of the second stage, no need for extra processing.

+We give some explanation about the config variables in the case study codes:
+- reweight: bool representing whether to reweight by OPER-A/OPER-R priority weights
+- resample: bool representing whether to resampler by OPER-A/OPER-R priority weights
+- reweight_eval: bool representing whether to reweight the policy evaluation term.
+Be valid only when reweight is true.
+If it's set to false, only reweight the policy constraint and improvement terms.
+- two_sampler: bool representing whether to use an extra uniform sampler for the policy evaluation term.
+If two_sampler is set to true and resample is set to true, only resample for the policy constraint and improvement terms.
+- bc_eval: bool representing whether to use OPER-A. If it's set to false, use OPER-R weights for resampling/reweighting.
+- weight_num: how many OPER-R weights to compute the average.
+Default is 3.
+- weight_path: A string representing where the OPER-A priority weights is saved.
+An example is `./weights/hopper-medium-v2_%s.npy`, where `%s` is a placeholder for seed.
+Then the script would automatically load `./weights/hopper-medium-v2_1.npy`, `./weights/hopper-medium-v2_2.npy`, and `./weights/hopper-medium-v2_3.npy`.
+- iter: The iteration which the OPER-A priroity weights comes from.
+- std: The standard deviation the OPER-A priroity weight is sacled to.

 ### Bibtex
 ```